Double barreled question: How to avoid it for a smooth flow of employee survey feedback

 5. How do you answer a double-barreled question?

-When answering a double-barreled question, try to address both parts of the question separately in your response.
-For example, if asked, "Do you feel satisfied with your salary and the opportunities for career advancement?" you might respond, "I am satisfied with my salary, but I feel there are limited opportunities for career advancement."
-This approach ensures your opinions on each issue are made clear and concise questions are clearly communicated.
+When answering a double-barreled question, address both parts separately to ensure clarity.
+If asked, "Do you feel satisfied with your salary and career advancement?" you might respond, "I am satisfied with my salary, but I feel there are limited opportunities for career advancement."
+This method ensures each concern is communicated clearly, preventing misinterpretation and improving survey accuracy.